adonisv79/auth0-samples/spa-client/README.md

 ## Step 5: Create your AUTH0 project and update the `.env` config

 We are now ready for making the SPA client authentication work grasshopper.
-Go to [SPA Guide](/docs/SPA_GUIDE.md)
+Go to [SPA Guide](/docs/SPA_GUIDE.md) make sure to have [setup your api server](/spa-server/README.md) as well before doing so